olegasivakov/ep-2/README.md

 - [ ] Contract data format description;
 - [ ] Transaction data encryption and decryption (rel. to [EP-13](https://github.com/olegasivakov/ethereum_projects_about/blob/main/README.md#ep-13-encrypted-tx-data) ?);
+- [ ] XSD schemes and XSD parser and builder for ISO 15022;
 - [ ] XSD schemes parser and builder for ISO 20022;
-- [ ] XSD schemes parser and builder for MT format;
 - [ ] Dictionary and library contract templates;
-- [ ] Improvements (related to contract data interaction) to ISO 20022 and MT parser and builder;
+- [ ] Improvements (related to contract data interaction) to ISO 15022/20022 parser and builder;

 _This list will extend if need._